Endangered Species Act of 1973: Endangered Species Committee decisions

 Once this information is received, the committee and the secretary will hold a public hearing.
 The committee has 30 days from the time of receiving the above report to make a decision.
 In order for the exemption to be granted, five out of the seven members must vote in favor of the exemption.
 The findings can be challenged in federal court.
 In 1992, one such challenge was the case of Portland Audubon Society v.
 Endangered Species Committee heard in the Ninth Circuit Court of Appeals.

 The court found that three members had been in illegal ex parte contact with the then-President George H.W.
-Bush, a violation of the Administrative Procedures Act.
+Bush, a violation of the Administrative Procedure Act.
 The committee's exemption was for the Bureau of Land Management's timber sale and "incidental takes" of the endangered northern spotted owl in Oregon.

 Rarely does the Endangered Species Committee consider projects for exemption.
-The Endangered Species Committee has only met three times since the inception of the ESA.
-An exemption was granted on two of these occasions.
+The Endangered Species Committee has only met four times since the inception of the ESA.
+An exemption was granted on three of these occasions.
+Most recently, in March 2026, the committee voted unanimously to exempt the oil and gas industry in the Gulf of Mexico from all endangered species regulations, upon the recommendation of Defense Secretary Pete Hegseth.
+The Center for Biological Diversity is challenging the exemption before the United States District Court for the District of Columbia.
+The exemption is expected to drive the Rice's whale to extinction.